NCAR/i-wrf/docs/Users_Guide/lulcncarhpc.rst

 Visualize the Results
 =====================

-In the near future, this exercise will be extended to include instructions to visualize the results.
+In the near future, this exercise will be extended to include instructions to visualize the model output directly.